MaterializeInc/materialize/doc/developer/guide.md

     burdensome.
 When the code is more stable, the repository should be integrated into the main Materialize repository.

+  * External requirements that require a separate repository.
+For example, Pulumi providers are conventionally developed each in their own repository.
+    Similarly, materialize-dbt-utils can only appear on [dbt hub] if it is developed in a standalone repository.

   * Stable foundational components where community contribution is desirable.
-    For example, rust-sasl is a very small package, and asking contributors to clone the entire Materialize repository would be a large barrier to entry.
-Changes to Materialize very rarely require changes in rust-sasl, so maintaining the two separately does not introduce much overhead.
+    For example, rust-dec is a very small package, and asking contributors to clone the entire Materialize repository would be a large barrier to entry.
+Changes to Materialize very rarely require changes in rust-dec, so maintaining the two separately does not introduce much overhead.

 ## Code organization